- Food and Cooking»

-The meats included the usual canned hams, corned beef, and tuna, but also canned rattlesnake in a long, oval, 1-inch high can.
-By the time I considered purchasing a can of it, the retail chain had closed down in our region!
+The meats included the usual canned hams, corned beef, canned chicken, and tuna, but also canned rattlesnake in a long, oval, 1-inch high can.
+By the time I considered purchasing a can of it, the retail chain had closed down in our region.

 Here's a recipe I could have used:

 - 64 oz can of pork and beans [I like to use dark kidney beans, with the juice]

 - 30 - 36 oz can of stewed tomatoes, with onions and /or peppers if you like

 - 4 oz can of diced jalapeno peppers or pepper rings.